-Pu Mat National Park – It’s 120 km away from Vinh but many people might be interested in going since it’s considered one the “largest and well-preserved parks” in Vietnam.
+While Pu Mat National Park is located 120 km away from Vinh, many people might be interested in going since it’s considered one the “largest and well-preserved parks” in Vietnam.
 There are many companies that offer tours to the national park which include guides that communicate well in English.

-Visit the sunflower fields – This activity would be great for tourists who have an extra day to spare because it would require travelling 100km.
-Although it’s a much longer travel, the 30 hectares of sunflower fields is definitely worth the visit.
-It’s a very popular spot among locals and foreign tourists who wants to be surrounded by thousands of beaming sunflowers.
+Visit the sunflower fields – This activity would be great for tourists who have an extra day to spare because it would require traveling 100km.
+Although it’s a much longer journey, the 30 hectares of sunflower fields are definitely worth the visit.
+It’s a very popular spot among locals and foreign tourists who want to be surrounded by thousands of beaming sunflowers.

 Hotels and lodging:

 - Read about the best 5-star hotels in Vinh and Nghe An.